benharris8/project-1/README.md

 # Potential Future Features
 Since completing this project I have learned much more about programming and specifically about CSS and design.

 I would first start with making the site a lot more appealing to look at and would then add more game features such as different levels of increasing difficulty.

 Eventually I would add the option for the user to create their own levels by clicking on squares to draw walls.

 # Lessons Learned
-Manipulating the DOM so frequently is very costly and can lead to the application lagging if done too often.
+- Manipulating the DOM so frequently is very costly and can lead to the application lagging if done too often.
+- Allow for more time to make the finished product look nice and presentable.